VidhiS16/VidhiS16/README.md

 - 👋 Hi, I’m @VidhiS16
 - 👀 I’m interested in Software and Android development
 - 🌱 I’m currently learning Flutter and PHP
-- 📫 How to reach me at my email "vidhi16701@gmail.com"
+- 📫 Reach me at my email "vidhi16701@gmail.com"

 <!---
 VidhiS16/VidhiS16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.